BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

 If you would prefer to have it pointed to your own subdomain (i.e. lottery.yourdomain.com), please let us know.

 ### How can I report Lottery activity to my Authority?

+Once the game has completed, view the games details page in your back office for all the info you need to report on your lottery's activity.

 ### Can I also sell one time tickets?
 Yes, you can sell single tickets to your Lottery using the Retail Sales module.